bbw7561135/Weekly-Reports/README.md

 * Imported test data into VisIt, made visualizations of Orszag-Tang test

 ## Week 2:
 *This week's report includes numerous animations in the form of .gif files.
-Many of these animations can be found in respective test folders*.
+Many of these animations can be found in respective test folders under the 'Magnetar-PLUTO-files' repository*.

 * Creation of init.c file for disk of uniform density
 * Creation of 'Magnetar-PLUTO-files' repository